 In This Article

 According to genetic testing companies, the process is safe and secure.
-But choosing to keep your raw DNA data involves some privacy risks.
-Afterall, it’s sensitive information.
+However, choosing to keep your raw DNA data involves some privacy risks.
+After all, it’s sensitive information, and many people share that same concern about data privacy.

-One of the biggest concerns of genetic testing is ownership of your DNA information.
+One of the biggest concerns people have about genetic testing is the ownership of their DNA information.

-Basically, you own your DNA sample and personal information.
-But after you sign the consent and submit a sample, you will no longer have complete control over them.
+For the most part, with most testing services, you own your DNA sample and personal information.
+However, after you sign the consent and submit a sample, you will no longer have complete control over them depending on what you opted in on when you signed consent.

-This is why it’s important that you ask to destroy your sample once you give it away.
-You should also consider deleting your raw DNA data after you’ve downloaded it.
+This is why it’s important that you read your user agreement first, review the company’s privacy policy, and ask the testing service to destroy your sample once you get your results.
+You should also consider deleting your raw DNA data after downloading it.

 Know Your DNA Reviews